Hisense U7S Pro Review

 9.7/10

-When it comes to delays, it's really good.
-Results below 10 ms for 120 Hz content is great news because the response to moving the joystick or pressing a button on the controller is instantaneous.
-At the standard 60 Hz, the delay rises to around 18 ms – that's still low enough that even the most passionate gamers won't be able to feel it.
-The only thing that could be nitpicked here is playing with Dolby Vision enabled.
-In that case, the input lag can jump to around 30 ms. However, it must be honestly admitted that these are still not values we would consider bad or that would prevent comfortable gameplay.
+When it comes to latency, it's really good.
+Results below 10 ms for 120 Hz content are great news, because the response to moving the analog stick or pressing a button on the controller is virtually instantaneous.
+At the standard 60 Hz, latency rises to around 18 ms, which is still low enough that even a serious gaming enthusiast won't be able to notice it.
+The only thing you could nitpick is playing with Dolby Vision enabled.
+Then input lag can jump to around 30 ms. To be fair, those are still not values we'd consider bad or that would prevent comfortable gameplay.

 SDR HDR Dolby Vision